 Once you have the date and venue set, it’s time to start promoting your event.
 Make sure that everyone involved knows about it well in advance and use the awards to encourage attendance.
 It should be an event that guests want to attend, not one that they feel forced to go along to, so keep this in mind during internal promotion.
 Are you inviting the press?
 If so, do this early.
 Now is the time for you to put together a press kit for the media with information about the speakers, judges, and your company.

 An awards ceremony is a big event to organise, so you’ll need a good task list!
 Overall, remember that it’s meant to be a fun night, no matter how formal.
 Start looking for venues well in advance, and you’re sure to have an evening to remember.

-With Canvas, you can search though all the best award ceremony venues in London and narrow down your search using our search filters.
-For example, if you’re specifically looking for a large venue for an awards ceremony, you can specify the number of guests you are expecting.
-When it comes to location of the venue, that depends entirely on you and your guests.
-Whilst London has a lot of award venues to choose from, you’re best to find somewhere Central or with good transport links, particularly if you have a large guestlist.
+London is home to some of the best award ceremony venues in the UK, giving you plenty of choice if you’re planning the ultimate awards ceremony, For example, if you’re specifically looking for a large venue for an awards ceremony, you’re sure to find a place that will accommodate a large number of guests.
+And, when it comes to the location of the venue, that depends entirely on how accessible the venue is for you and your guests.
+Whilst London has plenty of award venues to choose from, it’s usually advisable to find somewhere Central or with good transport links, particularly if you have a large guestlist. .